 Buy Lonely Planet’s essential travel guide book for Malaysia here.

-This is the most perfect Perhentian Islands accommodation
+This is the best Perhentian Islands accommodation

 If you’re looking for where to stay on the Perhentian Islands, here on Perhentian Kecil you can find accommodation close to where you arrive on Coral Bay.
 Alternatively, you can walk 5-10 minutes across the easy jungle path to the other side of the island, where you will find the busier Long Beach.